bedaro/hcde-410-final/README.md

 quality models, and how the limitations and uncertainties in this data might contribute to model uncertainty.

+# Abstract

+Winds are a potentially significant but limited and poorly understood parameter in the Salish Sea Model, a water quality model for the Puget Sound in Washington.
+Historical observations of wind speed and direction from NOAA's National Centers for Environmental Information were broken into two datasets--one with 16 separate stations with data between 2008 and 2020; the other with six stations between 1975 and 2020--and analyzed to better understand how winds vary with location and time in the region beyond the three calibration years of the model.
+The data show a strong seasonal pattern and preferential direction.
+Winds may be strengthened during the extreme Pacific cool phase of the Pacific Decadal Oscillation.
+Despite generally low wind speeds in the summer, several years for which the model was not calibrated show short-term summer events with elevated winds.
+All of these findings will be used to design a wind sensitivity analysis of the Salish Sea Model.

 # Data Sources

 Hourly wind speed and direction: ISD-Lite https://www.ncdc.noaa.gov/isd